priestc/CryptoCollector/README.md

-CoinCollector
+CryptoCollector
 =========

-CoinCollector is cryptocurrency web wallet, supporting Bitcoin and a large number of Altcoins.
+CryptoCollector is cryptocurrency web wallet, supporting Bitcoin and a large number of Altcoins.
 It runs on a server, and is controlled from a webrowser.
 Written in python, using the django web framework.